-Fidato Wealth LLC is also a licensed insurance agency in the State of Ohio, through which Mr. D'Amico is a licensed insurance agent, and in such capacity, may recommend, on a commission basis, the purchase of certain fixed insurance products.
-Fixed insurance products such as Life Insurance, Long Term Care, or Disability Insurance are used when it is part of the client's comprehensive financial plan, when they desire risk protection, and when these risk protection strategy promote the client's goals and best interests.
+Fidato Wealth LLC is also a licensed insurance agency in the State of Ohio, through which Anthony D'Amico, founder & CEO, is a licensed insurance agent, and in such capacity, may recommend, on a commission basis, the purchase of certain fixed insurance products.
+Fixed insurance products such as Life Insurance, Long Term Care, or Disability Insurance are used when it is part of the client's comprehensive financial plan, when they desire risk protection, and when these risk protection strategies promote the client's goals and best interests.
 A conflict of interest exists to the extent that our firm recommends the purchase of insurance products where Mr. D'Amico receives insurance commissions or other additional compensation.
 He spends less than 5% of his time on these activities.
 Our firm's clients are never under any obligation to purchase insurance products from Fidato Wealth LLC in its separate capacity as an insurance agency, or from Mr. D'Amico in his capacity as a licensed insurance agent.

 Our firm is not, nor does it have management persons that are registered as a broker-dealer, registered representative of a broker dealer, a futures commission merchant, commodity pool operator, a commodity trading advisor, or an associated person of the foregoing entities.
-Our firm does not recommend or select the services of other investment advisers.